Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Related Work

-Student engagement studies, which employ student actions and/or head gaze to measure the student behavioral engagement, provide the teachers with actionable insights.
-In \cite{Yu2024}, the authors proposed a framework that processes classroom videos to first estimate each student’s 2D pose per frame and then apply a Temporal Action Detection (TAD) \cite{Filtjens2024} module to produce a temporal sequence of actions for each student.
+Student engagement studies, which employ student actions and/or head gaze to measure the student behavioral engagement, provide teachers with actionable insights.
+In \cite{Yu2024}, the authors proposed a framework that processes classroom videos by first estimating students' 2D poses per frame and then applying a Temporal Action Detection (TAD) \cite{Filtjens2024} to produce a temporal sequence of actions for each student.
 These per-student action sequences are subsequently fed into an LLM to generate behavioral reports.
-The TAD module was trained on the NTU RGB+D dataset \cite{Shahroudy2016}, using only action classes relevant to classroom contexts.
-However, this approach has two main limitations.
-First, it assumes that each student’s behavior is independent of others, disregarding the broader classroom context.
-Second, the model does not predict explicit engagement labels; instead, it outputs textual behavioral reports that still require human interpretation to extract meaningful insights.
+The TAD module was trained on the NTU RGB+D dataset \cite{Shahroudy2016}, using action classes relevant to the classroom environment.
+However, their approach fails to provide explicit engagement labels and does not account for the peer-aware context when generating a textual behavioral report that includes each student's actions analysis.
 Abdelkawy el al.\cite{abdelkawy2024measuring} utilized a random forest classifier to detect whether the student is on-task or off-task based on a histogram of actions, together with head gaze.
-Each student's 2-minute-long video was divided into overlapping segments using the sliding temporal window technique; the student skeleton sequence of each segment is assigned a predefined action label using 3D CNN model and then the histogram is created from these identified actions.
+Specifically, each student's 2-minute video was divided into overlapping segments using the sliding temporal window technique; the student skeleton sequence of each segment is assigned a predefined action label using 3D CNN model and then the histogram is created from these identified actions.
 Nevertheless, the student's actions during the given period are not manually annotated.
 Consequently, the evaluation of the behavioral engagement classifier is still incomplete.
 Unlike these studies, we analyze the entire 2-minute video to get the student's sequence of actions, which are used for engagement measurement.
 Moreover, we constructed a dataset that has dual expert annotations: engaged/disengaged for each 2-minute video and its corresponding frame-wise action labels to measure the performance of the engagement classifier.
 We also investigated the few-shot adaptation of the vision-language model for student action recognition, which learns to differentiate between action classes with a few training samples to overcome the challenge of the scarcity of annotated data required to model the diversity of student behaviors.